CP1404/Practicals/prac_03/README.md

 The solutions for these programs are provided, to help you get going - or to confirm that your solution was valid.
-Note: when you execute a Python program that contains a line like `open('data.txt', 'w')` the new file "data.txt" is created in the same folder as the Python file in your PyCharm project.
+When you execute a Python program that contains a line like `open('data.txt', 'w')` the new file "data.txt" is created in the same folder as the Python file in your PyCharm project.

-Create a new file called **files.py** and do all the following *separate questions* in it:
+Create a new file called `files.py` and do all the following *separate questions* in it:
 Note: the intention is to give you experience using different ways to read files.
 Make sure you're confident with: